(Photo courtesy of NetPS Plant Finder)

 A common pine of eastern North America, extremely diverse, open habit of growth, ranging from a scraggly, wild mess of twisted branches to a tall, artistic tree; extremely adaptable to poor, gravelly soils, wet or dry, but must be acidic

-Pitch Pine has dark green foliage.
+Pitch Pine is primarily valued in the landscape for its ornamental globe-shaped form.
+It has dark green evergreen foliage.
 The needles remain dark green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The furrowed brick red bark adds an interesting dimension to the landscape.

 Pitch Pine is a dense evergreen tree with a strong central leader and a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.